pharo-spec/Spec/resources/migration/specPharo7ToSpecPharo8.md

 In the previous version of Spec it was possible to inject directly a morph into a spec while declaring it.
 This feature was removed because it breaks the layers of the Spec framework.

-The right way to use a Morph that has no presenter in Spec is to create a presenter describing the widget (as we do un `ButtonMorph`) and to create an adaopter to it for each graphical framework used as backend of Spec (like with the `MorphicButtonAdapter`).
+The right way to use a Morph that has no presenter in Spec is to create a presenter describing the widget (as we do un `ButtonMorph`) and to create an adapter to it for each graphical framework used as backend of Spec (like with the `MorphicButtonAdapter`).

 ## Linking a presenter to its adapter